 - 3 cups crushed tomatoes

-- 1 tsp lemon zest (I used fresh)
+- 1 teaspoon lemon zest I used fresh

 - 1 cup sliced black olives